openstack/monasca-api/README.md

     /etc/monasca/api-config.conf
     /etc/monasca/api-logging.conf

-Once the configurations are modified to match your environment, you can start up the server by following the following instructions.
+Once the configuration files are modified to match your environment, you can start up the server by following the following instructions.

 To start the server, run the following command: